liuq901/software-foundations/README.md

-The notebook detail can be found at [Software Foundations](http://www.cis.upenn.edu/~bcpierce/sf/current/index.html) (ver 3.2).
+The book detail can be found at [Software Foundations](http://www.cis.upenn.edu/~bcpierce/sf/current/index.html) (ver 3.2).